deveon95/slideomatic/readme.md

 A comprehensive range of configuration variables is available.
 Read through the comments to determine if any should be changed to suit your use.

-Run `sudo python3 ./insertomatic.py` to start Insertomatic and test the configuration.
+Run `sudo python3 ./slideomatic.py` to start Slideomatic and test the configuration.
 Press Ctrl+C to exit.
-Note that if started via ssh, Python may stop after the session is disconnected, so it may be better to use `sudo nohup python3 insertomatic.py` instead.
-To run at startup, run `nohup python3 insertomatic.py` using any usual method for running programs at startup such as adding it to `/etc/rc.local` or to crontab.
+Note that if started via ssh, Python may stop after the session is disconnected, so it may be better to use `sudo nohup python3 slideomatic.py` instead.
+To run at startup, run `nohup python3 slideomatic.py` using any usual method for running programs at startup such as adding it to `/etc/rc.local` or to crontab.